CZ-NIC/knot-resolver/doc/startguide.rst

     $ cp /usr/lib/tmpfiles.d/knot-resolver.conf /etc/tmpfiles.d/knot-resolver.conf
     $ echo 'd /tmp/knot-resolver 0750 knot-resolver knot-resolver - -' | sudo tee -a /etc/tmpfiles.d/knot-resolver.conf

+On every computer startup directory should be created.
+This can be tested by ``systemd-tmpfiles --create`` command.

-After the directory creation is secured, ``WorkingDirectory`` for ``kresd@.service`` can be override.
+After the directory creation is secure, ``WorkingDirectory`` for ``kresd@.service`` can be override.

 .. code-block:: bash

     $ systemctl edit kresd@.service

-Paste ``WorkingDirectory=/tmp/knot-resolver`` to the new created file.
+Paste ``WorkingDirectory=/tmp/knot-resolver`` to the new file.
-On every computer startup directory should be created.
-This can be tested by ``systemd-tmpfiles --create`` command.

 TLS server configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^

 This allows clients to send queries to your resolver using DNS-over-TLS.
 It does not protect queries send out by your resolver.
-To protect queries send out by your resolver DNS forwarding over DNS-over-TLS needs to be configured.
+To protect queries send out by your resolver `Forwarding over TLS protocol (DNS-over-TLS)`_ needs to be configured.

-Enable tls on listening interfaces.
+Enable TLS on listening interfaces.

 .. code-block:: lua

    net.listen('192.168.1.1', 853, { kind = 'tls' })
    net.listen('fc00::1:1', 853, { kind = 'tls' })

 ..
 Warning::